National Insurance Number and UK Bank Account for Indian Workers: What to Do in the First Month

 The HDFC and SBI Connection

-Indian professionals arriving in the UK sometimes use HDFC Bank or State Bank of India's UK subsidiaries as a bridging option.
-HDFC Bank has branches in London (Harrow, Southall, Tower Hamlets) and accepts Indian nationals with valid eVisa for account opening.
-SBI UK similarly operates branches in London, Birmingham, and Leicester.
+Indian professionals arriving in the UK sometimes consider HDFC Bank or State Bank of India's UK operations as a bridging option.
+HDFC Bank's official UK access point is in central London, while SBI UK operates branches including London, Birmingham, and Leicester.
+Account-opening eligibility and accepted address evidence vary, so check the current bank requirements directly.

 Remitting to India: The Immediate Practical Question